 Derby College offers a range of high quality teacher training programmes in partnership with the University of Derby.
 Its teacher training provision was graded outstanding by a recent Ofsted inspection (December 2015).

-In 2015, 33% of the College’s trainee teachers exited as outstanding, and this year 40% are expected to exit as outstanding.
+Last year, 50% of our trainees exited as outstanding practitioners.
 Employment data is very positive and most trainees secure relevant teaching jobs or enhance their teaching role in the sector.
-More than one third of our cohort (around 60 trainees per year) are teaching in the school sector.
+More than one-third of our cohort (around 60 trainees per year) are now teaching in the school sector.

 What are the benefits?

 The apprentice teacher route to full qualification offers a work-based route to developing and qualifying teachers.